cs207team3/cs207-FinalProject/README.rst

 =====

-Add a short description here!
+This is a chemical kinetics library for Harvard University's fall 2017 CS207 course.

 Description
 ===========

-A longer description of your project goes here...
+For a detailed description of this library, please see the top level README.md

 Note